 What are the results of hypoxia?

 Hypoxia results in a deficiency in the amount of oxygen that reaches the tissues of the body.
 The symptoms of hypoxia can vary from one person to the next, and they also depend on how long the person has been experiencing low oxygen.

-What are some symptoms of hypoxia?
+What are some symptoms of hypoxia in an aeromedical situation?

 As I had experienced, symptoms might include a headache and the inability to focus.
 Dizziness or fainting, shortness of breath, and rapid heart rate are symptoms.
 Euphoria or sense of well-being, tingling, lack of coordination, tunnel vision, and a bluish tinge to the lips or fingernails can also suggest hypoxia.

 Insufficient oxygen in the tissues of the body is caused by different reasons.
 Atmospheric pressure reduces with altitude, and with it, the amount of oxygen.
 Air is often thinner at higher altitudes.
 What this actually describes are fewer oxygen molecules per cubic foot as compared to sea level.
 Think of the oxygen molecules having more room as altitude increases so the molecules spread out.
 This type of hypoxia is altitude-related and called Hypoxic Hypoxia.

 What are the most common types of hypoxia?

 The more commonly known health-related types of hypoxia include: Hypemic Hypoxia is where the blood is unable to carry sufficient oxygen (e.g., carbon monoxide poisoning).
 Stagnant Hypoxia is the result of poor circulation.
 Lastly, Histotoxic Hypoxia is the inability of cells to use oxygen, often caused by drugs or alcohol.